 Right smack in front of the iconic UT tower is the Littlefield Fountain.
 This World War I memorial is a monument designed by Italian-born sculptor Pompeo Coppini.
-The fountain has been in operation since 1933 and was named after the university regent and benefactor George W. Littlefield, whose donation paid for its design and construction.
+The fountain has been in operation since 1933 and was named after university regent and benefactor George W Littlefield, whose donation paid for its design and construction.
 Expect to see students sticking their feet in on hot summer days and many graduation photos being taken in front of this picturesque piece.
 Also, if they accidentally leave the fountain on during a frozen winter evening, the result is a beautiful formation of ice crystals that you won’t want to miss.

 Goldsmith Hall serves as one of the primary buildings for students in the School of Architecture.
-The building itself is noteworthy in its own right, but tucked away on the backside is a little, balanced courtyard that is reminiscent of Neoclassical architecture.
-With stone paths that are corralled by palm trees planted equidistant from one another, you can’t help but get the feeling that each step is taking you closer to what will be your grand entrance.
+The building is noteworthy in its own right, but tucked away on the backside is a little, balanced courtyard that is reminiscent of Neoclassical architecture.
+With stone paths that are corralled by palm trees planted equidistant from one another, you can’t help but get the feeling that each step is taking you closer to your grand entrance.